Home » Symptoms » Dog Symptoms A-Z » Firm Mass

 Firm Mass in Dogs

-Are you unsure what is wrong with your pet?
-Feel free to use our symptom checker for more clarity.
+Unsure about what’s wrong with your pet?
+Feel free to use our Symptom Checker for more clarity

 A firm massIn pathology, the term “mass” is used to describe an abnormal lump or growth in the body.
 A mass can form in the skin or subcutaneous tissue, or even inside the body.
-The causes can be benign (not cancer) or malignant (cancer). in dogs refers to a solid or hard swelling that forms under the skin or in deeper tissue layers.
+The causes can be benign (not cancer) or malignant (cancer). in dogs refers to a solid or hard Swelling that forms under the skin or in deeper tissue layers.
 This type of massIn pathology, the term “mass” is used to describe an abnormal lump or growth in the body.
 A mass can form in the skin or subcutaneous tissue, or even inside the body.
-The causes can be benign (not cancer) or malignant (cancer). can indicate a variety of medical conditions, including tumors, abscesses, or inflammatory processes.
+The causes can be benign (not cancer) or malignant (cancer). can indicate a variety of medical conditions, including Tumors, Abscesses, or inflammatory processes.

 Can Occur with the Following Diseases: